 I couldn’t resist sharing more stripes with you!
 This is a denser fabric than the pattern above.

-The Crew Neck Crochet Sweater pattern from Blue Star Crochet is stylish and comfortable.
-The pattern uses three colours in the Cygnet Yarns DK range (there’s 52 shades to choose from!).
-The designer advises that this yarn makes it a lightweight crochet sweater that can be worn for most of the year.
+Stylish and comfortable, this pattern uses three colours in the Cygnet Yarns DK range (there’s 52 shades to choose from!).
+The designer advises that this yarn makes it lightweight and can be worn for most of the year.

-This sweater is also constructed in separate pieces before being seamed together.
+You’ll work the front, back and sleeves before seaming together.
 The neckline uses minimal shaping and the sleeves are worked from the cuff with increases to shape.

-A great stash busting project, have a look through your leftover yarns and make this sweater truly unique.
+A great stash busting project, have a look through your leftover yarns and make this one truly unique.

-This sweater features elegant full length bell sleeves and a flattering fit.
+This free pattern features elegant full length bell sleeves and a flattering fit.

 The pattern includes detailed instructions for sizes ranging from XS to 5XL, ensuring a perfect fit for everyone.

-I wanted to include another bell sleeve sweater but with different crochet stitches and sleeve length to give you options (plus you can compare and be inspired if you would like to design your own).
+I wanted to include another bell sleeve top but with different crochet stitches and sleeve length to give you options (plus you can compare them and be inspired if you would like to design your own).

 This lightweight top features 3/4 length crochet bell sleeves and uses basic crochet stitches to achieve the open lacy look.